Gradient Preconditioning for Efficient and Reliable Reward-Guided Generation: White Gaussian Noise Constraints

 \section{White Gaussian Noise Constraints}

 In this section, we define and analyze constraints that tightly characterize white Gaussian noise while still admitting an efficient closed-form projection.
-We build on a prior work that regularizes in the spectral domain and extend it into a constrained formulation with an explicit projection operator.
+We build on a prior work that regularizes in the spectral domain and extend it into a gradient preconditioning framework with a closed-form projection operator.

 \paragraph{Notation.} Let $N = 2PB$ be the dimension of a latent vector $\bm{x} \in \mathbb{R}^{N}$, where $B$ denotes the block size.
 The $p$-th block subvector is defined as $\bm{x}^{(p)} = [x_{pB},\, \dots,\, x_{pB + B - 1}]^\top$.
 Let $\bm{F} \in \mathbb{C}^{N \times N}$ be the unitary Discrete Fourier Transform (DFT) matrix, and define the DFT coefficients by $\hat{\bm{x}} = \bm{F} \bm{x}$, which can be efficiently computed using the Fast Fourier Transform (FFT) in $\mathcal{O}(N \log N)$ time.